vinnywiz/Peer-to-Peer-Lending/README.md

 ![image](results/Design/etl.jpg)

 ### a.
 Data Preprocessing
 To begin, we executed a simple exploratory analysis using the data dictionary to find unique key identifiers to merge the listings and loans data.
 Both datasets have their unique key identifiers; however, there is no direct connection between the unique identifiers.
 We decided to merge the two datasets with 6 common variables **(loan_origination_date, amount_borrowed, borrower_rate, prosper_rating, term, and co_borrower_application)**.
 We kept only uniquely merged rows as there might be two same borrowers who requested the same amount of loan and received the same loan interest and maturity.
 We filtered the data to only include loans from 2015 to 2021.
 After merging, we had more than 80% unique matches between the two sources.

  Other features in the loans and listing data was dropped based on these conditions;
   - features with >50% of missing data
-  - features that would introduce data leakage (eg age_in_months)
+  - features that would introduce data leakage. (eg age_in_months, principal paid or interest paid)
   - features unavailable until loan issuance (eg days_past_due, late_fees_paid)
   - features that include only one value (eg scorex).